nice-game-hints/deponia-doomsday/02-kuvaq/069-band.md

 Now, halve it.
 There is a potato-halving machine at the village center.
 Handy!

 # Halved potatoes
 Yes yes.
-Attach them to the bra underwire.
+Attach them to the bra underwire (you get it from Lotti after talking).

 # Ear protectors!
 Give them to Zoon.